 We have analyzed the avalanche behavior in black neon tetra (\emph{Hyphessobrycon herbertaxelrodi}), a small freshwater fish (adult mean body size of $2.5$cm) that have a strong tendency to form compact and highly polarized schools~\cite{gimeno2016}.
 Experiments, performed by the group of F. S. Beltr\'an and V. Quera at the Institute of Neurosciences, University of Barcelona (Spain), consisted in groups of $40$ individuals, freely swimming in an experimental rectangular tank of dimensions $100 \times 93$cm and $5$cm of depth.
 Videos of the fish movement were recorded at $20$ frames per second with a resolution of $1072 \times 1004$ pixels.
 Three independent recordings, each of length $T=12000$ frames were performed.
 The path of individual fish was digitized using a custom-made tracking software.
 The paths obtained were later visually inspected to correct for a few anomalously large jumps, due to the switching of fish identities in the tracking process.
 The trajectories obtained were finally smoothed by applying a Savitzky-Golay filter of window length $7$ and polynomial order $3$~\cite{doi:10.1063/1.4822961}.
 The final result were three digital data series, labeled A, B and C, that we analyzed numerically.

-\subsection{Avalanche analysis}
+\subsubsection{Avalanche analysis}

-The heading of each fish is defined in terms of its instantaneous velocity $\vec{v}_i(t)$.
+Supplementary Video SV~1 shows a rendering of a segment of the school evolution in time for series A. The heading of each fish, marked by a short arrow, is defined in terms of its instantaneous velocity $\vec{v}_i(t)$.
 Given the path of a fish as a function to time $\vec{r}_i(t)$, $t=1, 2, \ldots, T$ (time measured in frames), we define the velocity at time $t$ using a Richardson extrapolation of order $4$, in terms of the expression~\cite{Fornberg1988}